Tanay-Dwivedi/Sorting-Algorithms/README.md

 then repeatedly splitting and merging the sequence until it is sorted.
 It's particularly well-suited for parallel processing environments, making it...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/BitonicSort)

+<b>16) Pancake Sort:</b>

+Pancake Sorting is a combinatorial sorting algorithm that works by sorting a disordered stack of pancakes in as few flips as possible.
+It focuses on flipping a section of the stack in the correct order to gradually sort the entire stack.
+While Pancake Sorting is...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/PancakeSort)

+<b>17) Sleep Sort:</b>

+Sleep Sort is a humorous and highly inefficient sorting algorithm that relies on threads and sleep intervals.
+It creates a thread for each element in the array and sorts the elements based on how long each thread sleeps.
+While it serves...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/SleepSort)

+<b>18) Tree Sort:</b>

+Tree Sort is a sorting algorithm that builds a binary search tree from the elements in the input array and then traverses the tree in order to retrieve the sorted values.
+It has good average time complexity, but its performance can degrade...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/TreeSort)

+<b>19) Odd-Even Sort:</b>

+Odd-Even Sort, also known as Brick Sort, is a relatively simple sorting algorithm that compares and swaps adjacent pairs of elements, alternating between odd and even indices.
+It repeats this process until...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/OddEvenSort)

+<b>20) 3-Way Merge Sort::</b>

+3-Way Merge Sort is a variation of the classic Merge Sort that divides the input into three parts instead of two.
+It recursively sorts these sub-arrays and then combines them into the final sorted result.
+This approach can be more efficient for large...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/ThreeWayMergeSort)

+<b>21) Stooge Sort:</b>

+Stooge Sort is a recursive sorting algorithm that sorts an array by recursively sorting the first two-thirds and last two-thirds, and then the first two-thirds again.
+It's inefficient and generally not used for practical sorting tasks but is...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/StoogeSort)

+<b>22) Tim Sort:</b>

+Timsort is a hybrid sorting algorithm derived from Merge Sort and Insertion Sort.
+It divides the data into small chunks, sorts them using Insertion Sort, and then merges them efficiently using a modified form of...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/TimSort)

+<b>23) Comb Sort:</b>

+Comb Sort is a variation of Bubble Sort that works by comparing and swapping elements with a gap that decreases with each pass.
+It is particularly efficient for data with varying values and is a simple yet effective...[_Read more_](https://github.com/Tanay-Dwivedi/Sorting-Algorithms/tree/master/src/CombSort)